p-ssanders/samsanders.dev/content/blog/how-i-made-this.md

 When Hugo builds your site, it creates (by default), a folder called `public` in which your publishable site lives.
 But when AWS CodePipeline has a Source, and Deploy stage, everything in the repository gets copied to the bucket.
 I just wanted the `public` folder copied.

-Luckily, Amazon has an [AWS CodeBuild](https://aws.amazon.com/codebuild/) for building code.
-So I made a build project that ran at first just by using some commands I typed directly into the build project.
+Luckily, Amazon has [AWS CodeBuild](https://aws.amazon.com/codebuild/) for building code.
+So I made a build project that ran some commands I typed directly into the build project.
 I wired the build project into the CodePipeline by adding a Build stage.

 Again, the integration worked fine, but the build didn't do what I wanted.
 I researched the [Buildspec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) concept within AWS, and dediced to make a [buildspec.yml](https://github.com/southp4w/samsanders.dev/blob/master/buildspec.yml) file that would live in the root directory of my repository, and instruct CodeBuild.

-I liked this solution because I wanted my build in source control, and since I was still comitting the `public` directory to GitHub, the `buildspec.yml` was very simple: it made sure to _only_ copy the `public` folder.
+I liked this solution because I wanted my build in source control, and since I was still comitting the `public` directory to GitHub, the `buildspec.yml` was very simple: it made sure to copy only the `public` folder.

 I tried migrating the Hugo build to CodeBuild, but I'm using the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) approach to Hugo themes, and CodeBuild doesn't have great support for that use case yet.
 The solution is to do the `git clone` yourself via the `buildspec.yml` so that you can also clone the submodule.
 Yuck.
-But it's on my `TODO` list.
+But it's on my TODO list.

 ### Blog